 Some people maybe better off under Universal Credit after a change in circumstances, but not as better off as they would have been under the legacy benefit system.
 In one of our case studies, a job seeker who moves from claiming JSA to Universal Credit, and who is assessed for having Limited Capability for Work Related Activity and is in receipt of the standard daily living and mobility components of PIP, is better off after their change in circumstances, but is worse off by £183.44 per month under Universal Credit, compared to if they experienced the same change of circumstances under the legacy benefits system.

 View Policy in Practice’s full Natural Migration evidence submission here.

 Policy in Practice helps local authorities, housing associations and other frontline organisations to prepare people for migration onto Universal Credit.
-Read more about our Benefit and Budgeting Calculator here.
+Read more about our Better Off Calculator here.

-Zoe Charlesworth will be talking about how our Benefit and Budgeting Calculator helps people to understand how their incomes will change under Universal Credit in a webinar on Wednesday 15 May, find out more here.
+Zoe Charlesworth will be talking about how our Better Off Calculator helps people to understand how their incomes will change under Universal Credit in a webinar on Wednesday 15 May, find out more here.